ai-to-the-moon/FinTech_Challenge4/README.md

 # Retirement Portfolio Analysis, Risk and Return Metrics

-This Jupyter notebook uses various risk and return metrics (such as various volatility metrics, beta, and the Sharpe Ratio) to analyze the performance of various funds compared to the S&P 500.
+This Jupyter notebook uses various risk and return metrics to analyze the performance of various funds compared to the S&P 500.

 This is a challenge assignment from Rice's FinTech Bootcamp program due on July 7, 2022.
 The purpose of this assignment is to demonstrate our knowledge using risk and return metrics, applying them to a real world scenario.